sriramrokkam/k8s-training/kubernetes/demo/demo-chart/chart/README.md

 image:
   # the repository where the image is stored
   repository: ""
+  # specify the image pull behavior
   pullPolicy: IfNotPresent
   # use the tag to pull a specific image
   tag: ""
   # use the digest to pull a specific image, if both are specified, the digest will be used
-  sha256: ""
+  digest: ""

-# refernce a secret to use for image pulling
+# reference a secret to use for image pulling
 imagePullSecrets: []
 # - name: secretName